 - 1 clove garlic, grated or minced

-- Fill a medium saucepan with water, bring to a boil, add farro, lower the heat, and simmer uncovered for about 30 minutes, or according to package directions, until the farro is tender but pleasantly chewy.
-Once cooked, strain to remove excess water, rinse with cold water to stop the cooking process, and then transfer it to a bowl to cool completely.
-(If time permits, see notes for soaking farro prior to cooking.)
+- Fill a medium saucepan with water, bring to a boil, add farro, lower the heat, and simmer uncovered for about 30 minutes, or according to package directions, stirring occasionally, until the farro is tender but pleasantly chewy.

-- While the farro is cooking, in a small bowl or jar, combine the olive oil, lemon juice, garlic, and a pinch of salt and pepper and mix until well combined.
+- While the farro is cooking, in a small bowl or mason jar, combine the olive oil, fresh lemon juice, garlic, and a pinch of salt and pepper and whisk or shake until well combined.

-- Once the farro has cooled, add the cucumber, red onion, arugula, parsley, and mint to the bowl of farro and toss to combine.
+- Once the farro has cooled, in a large mixing bowl, add the cooled, cooked farro, cucumber, red onion, arugula, parsley, and mint to the bowl of farro, and toss to combine.

 - Drizzle farro mixture with dressing and toss until well coated.
-Sprinkle with feta cheese and almonds and toss gently again to combine, and season with additional salt and pepper to taste.
+Sprinkle with feta cheese and almonds and toss gently again to combine, and season with additional salt and ground black pepper to taste.

-- The farro salad can be served immediately or stored in an airtight container in the fridge for up to 3 days.
+- The farro salad can be served immediately or stored in an airtight container in the fridge for 3-4 days.

-Farro: If time permits, it is recommended that you soak the farro in water overnight.
-Soaking whole grains helps to deactivate antinutrients, such as phytic acid, and ensure they are more easily digested and nutrients more bioavailable.
-To soak farro, add it to a bowl, cover with water and allow to sit for 8-24 hours.
+If time permits, it is recommended that you soak the farro in water overnight.
+To soak farro, add it to a bowl, cover with water, and allow to sit for 8-24 hours.
 Once soaked, strain to remove excess water and rinse well before cooking.
 The process of soaking the farro will reduce the cooking time to roughly 10-15 minutes.